SimoneColu/examCreation/README.md

 R3 - SensorRoom
 --------------
-The method `addSensorToRoom()`, which accepts : (a  sensor Id identifier, the room name, the installation date and a set of capabilites), installs a sensor in an existing classroom.
+The method `addSensorToRoom()`, which accepts : a  sensor Id identifier, the room name, the installation date and a set of capabilites, installs a sensor in an existing classroom.

+    •	sensorId is a unique identifier for the sensor device.
 	•	roomName identifies the existing room.
-	•	sensorId is a unique identifier for the sensor device.
 	•	installationDate is the date of installation in YYYY-MM-DD format.
     •	capabilities is a set of values from the predefined enumeration SensorCapability, indicating whether the sensor supports "TEMPERATURE", "HUMIDITY", or both.

 If the room does not exist in the control system, an exception is thrown and if the sensorId has already been used in another room, an exception is thrown.